accordproject/techdocs/website/versioned_docs/version-0.12/advanced-hyperledger.md

 - [Git](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-18-04)
 - [Fabric](https://hyperledger-fabric.readthedocs.io/en/release-1.3/getting_started.html)

-## Create your Smart Legal Contract with Template Studio
+## Create your Smart Legal Contract with Template Playground

 Cicero Templates are the magic glue that binds your clever legal words with the logic that will run on your network.
-In this first step, we'll create a template in [Template Studio](https://studio.accordproject.org/).
+In this first step, we'll create a template in [Template Playground](https://playground.accordproject.org/).

-Template Studio is a browser-based development environment for Cicero Templates.
+Template Playground is a browser-based development environment for Cicero Templates.
 Your templates are only every stored in your browser (and are not shared with the Accord Project), so you should **Export** your work to save it for another time.

 This tutorial uses the `supplyagreement-perishable-goods` template.
 This Smart Legal Agreement combines a plaintext contract for the shipment of goods that impose conditions on temperature and humidity until the shipment is delivered.